Adhyan-1404/eda-sales-data-python/README.md

 ### Repository Files :

-* `EDA on Sales Data.ipynb` – Jupyter Notebook containing the entire code and workflow.
+* `EDA on Sales Data.ipynb` – Jupyter Notebook containing the full code and detailed workflow of the data cleaning and EDA process.
-* `EDA on Sales Data.html` – Rendered HTML version of the notebook (non-editable), showcasing both the code and its output.
+* `EDA on Sales Data.html` – Rendered HTML version of the notebook showcasing code and output (non-editable).
 * `k_circle_sales.csv` - Raw sales data sourced from Kaggle.
-* `README.md` - Project overview file containing key notes.
+* `README.md` - This project overview.